By Jibility Co-Founder Chris Benthien

 The technology or solution components are mature

-In this case, the problem is clear; the solution requirements are known; the solution definition is stable (bounded by the SaaS product chosen); and the technology and solution components are mature.
-This is a candidate for a linear approach.
+The problem is clear; the solution requirements are known; the solution definition is stable (bounded by the SaaS product chosen); and the technology and solution components are mature.
+The Waterfall methodology fits.

 Existing organizational standards and approaches